+Carrots have two growing seasons — spring and fall.
 With spring gardening season just around the corner, it’s time to start preparing what you want to grow – when, where, and how.
-Today, I am talking about how to grow perfect carrots of your own.
+Today, I am talking about how to grow perfect carrots in your garden.

 How to Grow Perfect Carrots

 Ever tried to grow carrots and ended up with short stubby crooked roots that “kind of” resemble carrots?
 You are not alone.
 For most first-time carrot growers, the first harvest can be a bit disappointing.
 There are a few things you can do to grow great carrots.

 First, let’s talk about when to grow carrots.
 Carrots have two growing seasons – spring and fall.
 In the spring, you’ll want to sow carrot seeds in fertile, well-worked soil about two weeks before your last frost date.
 For fall harvesting, begin planting seeds 10 to 12 weeks before your average first fall frost.

 Best Place to Grow Carrots

 Start with deciding where to grow your carrots.
 Many people think to sow them directly into the ground, but in the end, this is the most common downfall of carrots.
 The soil in our land is full of things that can stunt the growth of your carrots or lead to very odd-shaped carrots — instead, plant in a large pot or a raised garden bed.

 The soil you use to plant your carrots is vital.
 Sift through the dirt and remove any large chunks of organic matter, tricks, and any trash that may have ended up in your gardening soil.
 Doing this will ensure there is nothing left to force your carrot roots to change direction, leaving you with an extensive collection of no good carrots.

 Carrots thrive in well-drained sandy or loamy soil.
 These soil types give carrots the ability to dig into the ground, allowing them to grow deeper.
 If you are using thicker soil, try mixing in peat moss to make it more carrot-friendly.